 The regional orthophotography program is a partnership between the seven counties of the Region and the Southeastern Wisconsin Regional Planning Commission.
 Orthophotography projects are generally conducted at five-year intervals.
-The 2010 regional orthophotography project will be undertaken with the aid of two contractors and will be conducted jointly by the Commission, Milwaukee County, and the other six counties of the Region.
-The work effort will include a project to compare the accuracy and quality of orthophotography obtained both by use of a traditional large format digital camera at a relatively high altitude and by a small format camera flown at a much lower altitude.
+The 2010 regional orthophotography project included a work effort to compare the accuracy of orthophotography obtained both by use of a traditional large format digital camera at a relatively high altitude and by a small format camera flown at a much lower altitude.
 The results of this pilot project will help determine a future course of action relative to obtaining orthophotography products.

-Schedule the contracts and agreements among the participants in the 2010 orthophotography project were completed in the first half of 2010.
-The aerial photography was collected in the spring of 2010.
-The orthophotos will be prepared by the project contractor and delivered to the Commission staff for review during the last half of 2010.
-Nearly all project deliverables will be provided to the participating counties by the end of 2010, with a portion of the orthophotography for Kenosha County to be delivered in the first quarter of 2011.
-The comparative evaluation of orthophoto products in Milwaukee County will be completed by the end of 2010.
+The 2010 orthophotography project involved the acquisition of aerial photography in the spring of that year, with preparation of the orthophotography by the project contractor and delivery to the Commission in late 2010 and early 2011.
+After review by the Commission staff, most project deliverables were provided to the participating counties by the end of 2010, with the remainder of the orthophotos for Kenosha County delivered in the first quarter of 2011.
+The comparative evaluation of orthophotography products in Milwaukee County was completed in mid 2011.
+The Commission staff is currently looking into a possible 2012 orthophotography project covering a portion of the Region with funding from the U.S. Geological Survey.

 The regional orthophotography program prepares orthophoto products in GeoTIFF digital file format and MrSID compressed file format.
-The current standard is color imagery in either six-inch or 12-inch pixel resolution prepared to meet National Map Accuracy Standards for 1" =100' scale or 1" = 200' scale mapping.
+The current standard is color imagery in either six-inch or 12-inch pixel resolution prepared to meet National Map Accuracy Standards for 1" = 100' scale or 1" = 200' scale mapping.
 The digital products are widely distributed and are placed on the regional land information website for public viewing.
-The documented in a technical memor results of the comparative evaluation of orthophoto products will be andum.
-Funding Source SEWRPC (Service Agreements) 100% \$80,947 Total 100% \$80,947
+The results of the comparative evaluation of 2010 orthophoto products in Milwaukee County were documented in a technical memorandum.
+Funding Source SEWRPC (Service Agreements) Total 100% 100% \$100,000 \$100,000

-Chapter IX
+Chapter VIII

-PROPOSED 2011 COMMUNITY ASSISTANCE PLANNING PROGRAM
+PROPOSED 2012 COMMUNITY ASSISTANCE PLANNING PROGRAM

-The proposed 2011 community assistance planning program consists of eight projects divided into six basic tasks as follows:
+The proposed 2012 community assistance planning program consists of eight projects divided into six basic tasks as follows:

-Tools Project Project Task Number Name Advisory and Educational Projects 500-1000 Guidance on Local Planning Matters and Educational Services Review Projects 510-2000 Environmental and Agricultural Impact Statement Review Services 510-4000 Subdivision Plat Review Services County and Local Comprehensive Plans 520-1000 Preparation and Implementation of County and Local Comprehensive Plans Local Plan Implementation Devices 530-1000 Zoning Ordinances and Maps, Subdivision Ordinances, Official Map Ordinances, and Other Local Plan Implementation Devices Local Economic Development Assistance 630-3000 Economic Development Technical and Project Assistance Special Community Assistance Projects 770-9000 County Land Information System Assistance , 790-5000 County Surveyor Services
+Task Project Number Project Name Advisory and Educational Projects 500-1000 Guidance on Local Planning Matters and Educational Services Review Projects 510-2000 Environmental and Agricultural Impact Statement Review Services 510-4000 Subdivision Plat Review Services County and Local Comprehensive Plans 520-1000 Preparation and Implementation of County and Local Comprehensive Plans Local Plan Implementation Devices 530-1000 Zoning Ordinances and Maps, Subdivision Ordinances, Official Map Ordinances, and Other Local Plan Implementation Devices Local Economic Development Assistance 630-3000 Economic Development Technical and Project Assistance Special Community Assistance Projects 770-9000 County Land Information System Assistance · 790-5000 County Surveyor Services

 The balance of this chapter consists of the presentation of individual project descriptions.
-The program budget is summarized in Chapter XI.
+The program budget is summarized in Chapter X.